How to Plant a Beautiful English Garden

 Your second row should be 20 inches back from row one.

 Start row three 20 inches back from row two.
 Just above your white Gaura plant and a bit to the left about 20 inches plant # 7 Liatris.
-You see your very back row will have four plants, and take the shape of your garden somewhat wider at its back row.
+You see your very back row will have four plants, and take the shape of your garden somewhat wider in its back row.

 Next to plant # 7 Liatris, plant #8 Perovskia, #9 Echinacea, and last of all #10 White Liatris.